skywalk1411/kirkaioAlgoPriceList/README.md

 now install the reset of the nodejs packages `npm install -save axios fs mysql2 path websocket`

--copy this cloned git repo into the same folder where you initialized the database. extract the content of this repo into the root of that nodejs folder you initialized the database from.
+-copy this cloned git repo into the same folder where you initialized the database.
+ 1) extract the content of this repo into the root of that nodejs folder you initialized the database from.
+ 2) update the variable `config.url` in `/controllers/tracker.js` with your kirka.io global chat websocket mirror ws://host:port or uncomment the kirka.io url accordingly.

 -prepare the base pricelist
  1) save the output of `https://curious-catnip-pea.glitch.me/ItemListv2` json into `/controllers/items.json`